tiprankstipranks

 Demand in Enercon's end markets can be cyclical, impacting the demand for its products, and Enercon's business could be materially adversely affected by reductions in defense spending.

-Enercon, in which we intend to acquire a majority stake pursuant to the Enercon Purchase Agreement, is a leading supplier of highly customized power conversion and networking solutions to aerospace and defense markets globally.
-For full fiscal year 2024, an estimated 93% and 7% of Enercon's projected revenue is attributable to the defense and aerospace end markets, respectively.
+Our majority 80%-owned subsidiary Enercon is a leading supplier of highly customized power conversion and networking solutions to aerospace and defense markets globally.
+For full fiscal year 2024, approximately 93% and 7% of Enercon's revenue was attributable to the defense and aerospace end markets, respectively.
 Demand in Enercon's end-use markets can be sensitive to general economic conditions, competitive influences, and fluctuations in inventory levels throughout the supply chain.
 Enercon's sales are sensitive to the market conditions present in the industries in which the ultimate consumers of its products operate, which in some cases have been highly cyclical and subject to substantial downturns.
 As a result of the high correlation to government spending on defense and budgeting, Enercon has experienced, and in the future, it may experience, significant fluctuations in sales and results of operations with respect to a substantial portion of our total product offering, and such fluctuations could be material and adverse to our overall financial condition, results of operations and liquidity.
 Because certain of Enercon's products are used in a variety of land, air and sea defense applications, Enercon derives a substantial portion of its revenue from the defense industry.
-For full fiscal year 2024, an estimated 93% of Enercon's projected revenue is derived from customers in the defense industry.
+For full fiscal year 2024, approximately 93% of Enercon's revenue was derived from customers in the defense industry.
 Although many of the programs under which Enercon sells products to prime U.S. and Israeli government contractors extend several years, they are subject to annual funding through governmental appropriations.
 While spending authorizations for defense-related programs by the U.S. and Israeli governments have increased in recent years, these spending levels may not be sustainable and could significantly decline.
 Future levels of expenditures, authorizations, and appropriations for programs Enercon supports may decrease or shift to programs in areas where Enercon does not currently provide services.
 Changes in spending authorizations, appropriations, and budgetary priorities could also occur due to a shift in the number, and intensity, of potential and ongoing conflicts, shifts in spending priorities from national defense as a result of competing demands for government funds, or other factors.
-Enercon's business prospects, financial condition or operating results could be materially harmed among other causes by the following: 1) budgetary constraints affecting U.S. and/or Israeli government spending generally, or specific departments or agencies in particular, and changes in available funding; 2) changes in government programs or requirements; and 3) a prolonged government shutdown and other potential delays in the appropriations process.
+Enercon's business prospects, financial condition or operating results could be materially harmed among other causes by the following: (1) budgetary constraints affecting U.S. and/or Israeli government spending generally, or specific departments or agencies in particular, and changes in available funding; (2) changes in government programs or requirements; and (3) a prolonged government shutdown and other potential delays in the appropriations process.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.